IronManYG/Chirp/README.md

 A Kotlin Multiplatform (KMP) application targeting Android and iOS using Compose Multiplatform.
 The repository is organized as a multi-module project with shared core modules and feature modules.

 This README covers the stack, requirements, setup, run/build/test commands, useful Gradle tasks, environment variables, project structure, and licensing.
 Unknowns are explicitly marked as TODO.
+See also CHANGELOG.md for recent changes.

 ## Overview
 - Platforms: Android, iOS